 What is Quality?
 Quality is the degree to which a commodity meets the requirements of the customer at the start of its life.
 (ISO 9000)

-Quality does not come from using an ISO 9001 quality management system.
+Quality does not come from using a ISO 9001 quality management system.
 The ISO9001 standard is not designed to create quality.
-ISO 9001 is just a “bookshelf” to store and manage your quality creation processes.
+ISO 9001 is just a “bookshelf” to store and manage your quality creation processes and procedures.

 The Effects of Quality are experienced by the customer.
 Product quality perception comes from your design specifications and the manufacture standards achieved.
 Service quality perception comes from your service process design and standard of delivery.